jdoleary/Spellmasons/docs/TasksCurrent.md

 - task: Tweak pathing to be able to walk through 'walkThisGap.png' on desktop
 - ui: I accidentally moved while trying to interact with my spells on my toolbar
 - bug: poison subsprite is gone after one turn
+- task: allow clearing spell on toolbar
 - Add loading screen for when level is generating
 - Fix Polygon2 tests
 - Draw walls above units so their corpses don't render over top of the walls
     - Update email to Che?
 - More
-    - Bug: When trap triggers, spell effect is left behind as unit keeps moving through it
     - Bug: clear tooltip on enter portal?? not sure if necessary, tooltip remained while I was manually calling initLevel
     - Bug: When you pull a guy and he actually gets to you, and then you move, you "carry" him
     - Task: An ally that has died at all (even if ressed) should lose their upgrade priviledge